john4533/TA_App/README.md

 If someone does not attend the meeting, then they should get in touch with someone who did attend. (provided that they have informed everyone beforehand)

-Procedure for handling a member who is not meeting expectations Three meetings is the max before contacting the instructor.       // distinguish major and minor offences
+Procedure for handling a member who is not meeting expectations Two meetings in one week missed is three points (without excuse).
+One meeting missed is one point.
+Missing meetings should be communicated to other group members the day before.

-must include at least 3 actions before involving the instructor Actions:not attending meeting, not doing work, ignoring messages.
+6 points before involving the instructor
+Actions: total of six points per sprint.
+Confront: after 3 points.

 Signatures: